Training program requirements

 Be prepared to reflect on your own performance and discuss this with the assessor.

-Clinical case analysis (CCA) is a hybrid assessment format comprising review of clinical notes or case reports and/or oral questioning.
-It is designed to assess your clinical reasoning, management and decision-making skills using clinical cases that you’ve managed.
+CBDs are a type of clinical case analysis (CCA).
+They are a review of clinical notes/case reports and oral questioning and are designed to assess your clinical reasoning, management and decision-making skills using clinical cases that you’ve managed.

-CCAs will be conducted virtually using videoconferencing.
-The ME will use a structured discussion format for the assessment.
-Targeted questions will allow you to demonstrate your competency across specified areas of the RACGP Curriculum and syllabus.
-The ME will explore in detail any issues relating to the case to identify if you have any clinical knowledge gaps.
+CBDs are done via videoconferencing.
+The medical educator uses a structured discussion format for the assessment.
+Targeted questions allow you to demonstrate your competency across specified areas of the RACGP Curriculum and syllabus.
+The medical educator will explore in detail any issues relating to the case to identify if you have any clinical knowledge gaps.

 Case-based discussions (CBD) In a CBD, the participant presents a recent clinical case to the assessor, providing de-identified clinical notes, relevant investigations or results, and details of referrals or preventive healthcare plans.

-The case must be one that the participant has been primarily responsible for and that is of a medium level of complexity; for example, where clinical reasoning is complicated by uncertainty or where decision making requires multiple issues to be considered.
+The case must be one that the participant has been primarily responsible for and that is of a medium level of complexity, eg where clinical reasoning is complicated by uncertainty or where decision making requires multiple issues to be considered.
 An assessor may request a case be presented that focuses on a specific area, particularly one in which the participant has been identified as needing further support.

 As the assessor works through the case with the participant, they may pose questions from varying perspectives to explore clinical reasoning further.
 The participant may also highlight aspects of the chosen case for discussion, depending on their self-identified learning needs.